6 When Parallelism Pays

 Threads

-On a typical server, memory bandwidth saturates around 4-8 threads for memory-bound workloads.
-The other 56 cores?
+On many servers, memory bandwidth saturates within a single socket (often ~4–16 threads for memory-bound workloads, depending on platform and NUMA).
+The other cores?
 Waiting.

 6.4 Investigation: Where Does Parallelism Actually Help?